TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 cache\_period
 -------------

-..  confval:: cache_period
+.. container:: table-row

-    :name: config-cache-period
+   Property
+         cache\_period

+   Data type
-    :type: :ref:`data-type-integer`
+         :ref:`data-type-integer`

+   Default
-    :Default: `86400` *(= 24 hours)*
+         86400 *(= 24 hours)*

+   Description
          The number of second a page may remain in cache.

-This value is overridden by the value set in the page-record `field="cache_timeout"` if this value is greater than zero.
+         This value is overridden by the value set in the page-record (field="cache\_timeout") if this value is greater than zero.

 ..  index:: config; compressCss
 ..  _setup-config-compresscss: